tldr-pages/tldr/pages/common/black.md

 `black --diff {{path/to/file_or_directory}}`

-- Don't write the files back, just return the status:
+- Return the status without writing the files back:

 `black --check {{path/to/file_or_directory}}`